Which number system is "best" for describing empirical reality?: The ``Best'' Number System for Physics?

+Thus, in this model, the allowable velocities are discretized, in a very specific way, as a denumerable set of rational fractions of the speed of light.
+This is certainly an interesting set of constraints, but it must be emphasized that even with these constraints, proper distances and proper time intervals between events are typically not rational numbers, though they are at worst square roots of rational numbers.

-For instance, it is periodically mooted that one could get away with only using the rational numbers --- but there is an extremely high price to pay for this, which is maybe just too high --- if one naively asserts that all lengths (or more precisely length ratios) are describable by rational numbers then one already has excluded the $\left\{1,1,\sqrt{2}\right\}$ right-angled triangle from the physical universe (and so has implicitly eliminated 45 degree angles from the physical universe).
-This observation (suitably repackaged) essentially goes back to the ancient Pythagorean proof of the irrationality of $\sqrt{2}$, and does seem to suggest that, (if one first accepts the rationals themselves as being ``physical’’), then something beyond the rationals would be a good idea.
-More precisely, this would seem to focus attention on the constructible numbers.
+In counterpoint, if one naively asserts that all lengths (or more precisely length ratios) are describable by rational numbers, then one already has excluded the $\{1,1,\sqrt{2}\}$ right-angled triangle from the physical universe, and for $n\in \CC$, has also excluded $\{1,n,\sqrt{n^2+1}\}$ right-angled triangles from the physical universe.
+This observation (suitably repackaged) essentially goes back to the ancient Pythagorean proof of the irrationality of $\sqrt{2}$, and does seem to suggest that (if one first accepts rational number distances as being paramount) there are significant constraints on the allowable coordinates, the coordinates can at best be a subset of the rationals.
+Specifically, in $\Q^2$, the classic result regarding Pythagorean triples implies coordinate differences would be constrained by: